-- Listen to musician, Sequoia Crosswhite, an member of the Cheyenne River Sioux and descendent of Chief of War Eagle and Chief Swift Cloud.
+- Listen to musician, Sequoia Crosswhite, a member of the Cheyenne River Sioux and descendent of Chief of War Eagle and Chief Swift Cloud.

-- Travel to Kyle, South Dakota, stopping the innovative and inspiring Thunder Valley Community Centerand meeting with local leaders, including Julian Bear Runner (pending availability), who recently became President the one of the largest tribes in the nation, the Oglala Lakota Sioux.
+- Travel to Kyle, South Dakota, stopping at the innovative and inspiring Thunder Valley Community Center to meet with local leaders, including Julian Bear Runner (pending availability), who recently became President of one of the largest tribes in the nation, the Oglala Lakota Sioux.

 - Meet with Scott Davis, Executive Director of the North Dakota Indian Affairs Commission, who serves as a cabinet level liaison between North Dakota’s state and tribal governments.

 - Talk to former North Dakota U.S. Attorney Tim Purdon who is managing lawsuits filed by four out of the five North Dakota tribal nations against 24 opioid manufacturers and distributors (pending availability).